viamrobotics/docs/docs/mobility/motion/_index.md

   "go.viam.com/rdk/services/motion"
 )

-// Insert code to connect to your robot.
+// Insert code to connect to your machine.
-// (see code sample tab of your robot's page in the Viam app)
+// (see code sample tab of your machine's page in the Viam app)

 // Assumes a gripper configured with name "my_gripper" on the robot gripperName := Gripper.Named("my_gripper")